-Theses are to be written on one side only of paper of good quality, 8 by 101⁄2 inches in size, with an inch margin at each edge.
+Theses are to be written on one side only of paper of good quality, 8 by 101⁄2 inches in size, with a margin of not less than one inch on either edge.
 They must be handed to the Secretary of the Faculty not later than the first annual examination.
 Theses and records of work done in preparation of theses are the permanent property of the Institute and shall not be published wholly or in part except by authorization of the heads of the respective departments.